Other Supported Ministries

 Trinity First Lutheran School

 Trinity First School, located in the heart of Minneapolis, is blessed to serve God by providing a Christ-based education to children aged 3 through eighth grade.
 They see themselves as a family and joyfully give thanks to God for each child He leads to their school.
 There are opportunities to serve year round.
-St. Michaels will be doing a July afternoon service event helping the facilities personnel get the school ready for the start of the school year.
-Kay Solberg is our congregation rep. For opportunities, contact the school office at 612-871-2353 or trinityfirstschool@gmail.com.

 www.trinityfirstschool.org